 10. Gold Coast Hinterland

-Around a 30 minute drive from Brisbane is a number of UNESCO World Heritage Listed national parks with stunning walking trails, natural swimming holes and some amazing lookouts!
-Some of our favourite parks to visit is Lamington National Park, Springbrook and Tamborine Mountain.
+Around a 30 minute drive from Brisbane are a number of UNESCO World Heritage Listed national parks with stunning walking trails, natural swimming holes and some amazing lookouts!
+Some of our favourite parks to visit are Lamington National Park, Springbrook and Tamborine Mountain.
 You can hire a car or campervan for a day or two from Brisbane's CBD or book a day tour.